willGraham01/PiranhasHalfyord/background-plot.md

 ### The Present Day

 The adventure starts one day before the shipment that Shufharz and Kamonas have arranged is due to dock in Halfyord.

+## Timeline

+A summary of important events that lead up to the present day.

+- 5+ years ago: several of Halfyords small-time criminal gangs band together to form the Piranhas.
+Somewhat influential amongst the new gang's members is [Fordem Chev](./characters/fordem-chev.md), and an up-and-coming [Carlton](./characters/shark-carlton.md).
+- 5 years ago: [Hope](./characters/hope.md) arrives in Halfyord and eventually finds work at the Day's Rest Tavern.
+- 3.5 years ago: Carlton, with the backing of Fordem, makes a power play for control of the Piranhas gang and comes out as the undisputed leader.
+- 3 years ago: the Piranhas become the criminal gang largely in control of Halfyord's illicit trades.
+They start to expand their influence into the city elite, and tightening their grip on the local businesses and trade caravans / fleets.
+- 2.5 years ago: the Piranhas are in de-facto control of Halfyord.
+The local Lord takes note and begins an investigation, recalling [Kamonas](./characters/milena-kamonas.md) from her current assignment.
+- 2 years ago: Sufficient evidence of corruption is bought against Halfyord's governor, who is deposed in favour of Kamonas.
+Kamonas appoints [Shufharz](./characters/shufharz-gra-yamarz.md) as head of the city guard and the two set to work dismantling the Piranha's operation.
+- 1.75 years ago: Fordem Chev strong-arms the owner of the Day's Rest into selling to the Piranhas, keeping the transaction largely above board where possible.
+Seeing the way the wind is blowing, he and Carlton begin the process of creating a new base of operations - and hideout - with the tavern as a front, to avoid arrest and execution.
+- 1.5 years ago: The Piranhas have ceased to be an effective force, and have lost their grip on Halfyord.
+The remaining members go into hiding, with Fordem assuming the alias of a barkeep at the Day's Rest to disguise Carlton's new hideout.
+They conduct small-scale petty theft, but are careful not to draw more attention to themselves and have lost the ability to conduct operations on the scale they had before.
+- 1.25 years ago: [Faire Ron-Ron](./characters/faire-ron-ron.md) is promoted to the position of Ordinator and moves to Halfyord with his Apprentice, [Groubun Stoneclimber](./characters/groubun-stoneclimber.md).
+They join the existing staff, including long-serving member [Jenessa](./characters/jenessa.md), at the Ordo Magicae guildhall.
+- 6 months ago: Faire has managed to annoy almost all of the city council and the staff at the Ordo through his personality and attitude.
+Groubun has taken to venting his anger at the Day's Rest, which is a tavern he frequents.
+- 2 months ago: Fordem invites Groubun to a meeting with Carlton, to discuss how they can help each other.
+- 5-6 weeks ago: Groubun administers Faire a potion of polymorph, and delivers him to the Piranhas, along with potions and other equipment to aid their activities.
+- 5 weeks ago: Faire's disappearance is widespread news in Halfyord.
+The Ordo Magicae is cooperating with the town guard's investigation, and Groubun is acting as Ordinator temporarily.
+- 4 weeks ago: The Piranhas restart their criminal activities in ernest.
+Things start off small, but gradually escalate as it becomes clear the guard do not have a ready way to counter the new threat.
+- 1 week ago: The Piranhas make their attempt on the town treasury.
+Though partially successful, the gang does implicate themselves as the perpetrators of the recent crime spree.
+- 1 week ago: Shufharz begins preparations for her plan to track down the Piranhas base of operations, though it will not be ready for some time.
+- Present day: The Piranhas conduct an audacious attack on the Great Market Square, in broad daylight.